helpscout/modalmonitor/README.md

 1. A unique id
 2. A class of `modal-monitor`
-3. A `data-method` attribute with the value of either "scroll", or "timed"
+3. A `data-method` attribute with the value of "exit", "scroll", or "timed"
 4. A `data-trigger` attribute:
   - for a **timed** method the trigger would be time in ms (i.e. 10000 would trigger the modal after 10 seconds)
   - for a **scroll** method "middle", or "bottom" are the valid trigger options signifying the position on the page that the modal should be triggered
+  - for a **exit** method, this can be left blank

 You can have as many modals on a page as you'd like as long as they each have the 4 attributes listed above.